james-portier/james-portier.github.io/projects/kalmanFilter/kalmanFilter.md

 Although there are various pre-existing libraries that implement a Kalman filter, for this project I chose to create my own custom Kalman filter class in order to improve my understanding.

 #### Initialize
-First we initialize the variables we'll need for to update the Kalman Filter.
-These are as follows:
-- delta: Constant used to calculate the initial state variance `R`
-- $w_t$: Weight matrix used to calculate the initial state variance
-- $v_t$: Represents the variance of the measurement noise in the Kalman Filter
-- $\theta$: 1-d array with 2 elements that stores the state estimates
-- $P$: 2x2 array representing the variance-covariance matrix
-- $R$: Prior state variance-covariance matrix
-- qty: Integer representing the quantity used for trading positions

 <img src="initialize.png?raw=true"/>